Fried Oyster Mushrooms

 Fried Oyster Mushrooms on small white plate

-These fried oyster mushrooms really make for a great meat substitute, but don’t expect for them to taste like chicken!
 The overall texture is a bit softer and less chewy in my opinion.
 However, they’re delicious with this fried, crispy coating!

-What to Pair with Fried Oyster Mushrooms
+What to Pair with Vegan Fried Oyster Mushrooms?

 If you’re making this recipe to go along with a meal and serving it as the main dish, it would go great with these recipes: